apache/comdev-site/source/pmc/adding-committers.md

 tags: ["pmc","committers"]
 ---

-The addition of new committers is essential to the long-term sustainability of an open source project.
+The addition of committers is essential to the long-term sustainability of an open source project.
 The PMC is responsible for determining who will be added as a committer.